 Section 7.07.
 City Secretary.
 The office and department of city secretary shall be established and maintained.
 The city secretary may appoint such assistant city secretaries as are authorized.
 The duties of the city secretary are as set forth in this charter and/or as established by ordinance.
-Such duties include, but are not be limited to, the giving notice of all council meetings; keeping the minutes of the proceedings of council meetings and the archives of the city; authenticating by his or her signature, and recording in full in books kept and indexed for the purpose, all ordinances and resolutions; performing such other duties as shall be assigned to the position by state law; maintain appropriate files of all contracts and other legal documents resulting from and/or having a bearing on actions of council; and assisting the city manager in gathering of appropriate records, files and resources which pertain to city business or specific council meeting agenda items.
+Such duties include, but are not be limited to, the giving notice of all council meetings; keeping the minutes of the proceedings of council meetings and the archives of the city; authenticating by his or her signature, and recording in full in books kept and indexed for the purpose, all ordinances and resolutions; performing such other duties as shall be assigned to the position by state law; maintain appropriate files of all council; and assisting the city manager in gathering of appropriate records, files and resolutions which pertain to city business or specific council meeting agenda items.